peterlowe42/phase-0/week-1/tracking-changes-reflection.md

 What does the HEAD^ argument mean?

-HEAD^ reffers latest commit on whichever branch you are working on.
+HEAD^ reffers latest commit on whichever branch you are working.
 HEAD is updated whenever you make a new commit or change branches.

 What are the 3 stages of a git change and how do you move a file from one stage to the other?

-The first stage ofany change is to make whatever file alterations you want to make. e.g. Adding a file, adding text to a file, changing a line of code etc. At this point git will recognise that a change has been made to a file but nothing is ready to be commited.
+The first stage of any change is to make whatever file alterations you want to make. e.g. Adding a file, adding text to a file, changing a line of code etc. At this point git will recognise that a change has been made to a file but nothing is ready to be commited.
 The next stage is to 'add' the change by typing 'git add' followed by the name of the file you changed.
 This adds that file to a sort of que of changes to be commited but doesn't change the repository.
 The final stage is to commit the change with 'git commit' this will add any changes that you have added to the repository.
 N.B If did not 'add' a specific change then it will not be commited.